apache/activemq-website/src/how-does-activemq-compare-to-artemis.md

 [Artemis](components/artemis) is the codename used for the HornetQ code that was donated to the Apache Foundation.

-Artemis will eventually become the successor to ActiveMQ 5.x as ActiveMQ 6.x.
+Artemis may eventually become the successor to ActiveMQ 6.x/5.x.
+ActiveMQ 6.x is a modernization of ActiveMQ 5.x with support for Jakarta EE.